 To be fair, the left side of the road isn’t really the wrong side.
 It’s an arbitrary choice, I think.
 I just don’t understand why the motoring world didn’t get together a long time ago and pick one side or the other.
 Too bad, but that ship has sailed – I’m sure it would be cost-prohibitive for any country to switch.

 But even if the left side of the road isn’t the wrong side, it definitely isn’t the right side either.
-So as I took the wheel for the first time, I could feel the tension in the vehicle as my three passengers all prepared to scream instructions at me if and when I fucked up by reverting to my natural driving instincts.
+As we took the wheel for the first time, the tension in the vehicle rose, wondering if and when we might fuck up by reverting to our natural driving instincts.

 One thing did give comfort to the ambiguity (or whatever we were now called).
 Our rental vehicle was a white Toyota Fortuner (a mid-size SUV model similar to the 4Runner that’s sold in the States).
 Eyeing over the vast inventory of rental cars at the Cape Town airport, it was clear that half of them were white Fortuners.
 Great!
 We had camouflage!
 Looking like everyone else was our best chance to avoid being singled out to face the dangers of South Africa’s vicious and highly competitive urban jungle.

 But in fact, driving the Garden Route was a breeze.
 The roads are mostly in excellent condition, there’s not a lot of traffic, and it’s one of the safest regions in all of Africa.
 Once you get the hang of the whole “a right turn here is like a left turn back home” thing, the rest is easy.